On This Page

 Highlights

-• Ingest data directly into Cribl Search, auto-parsing events as they arrive.
+• Send directly into Cribl Search, auto-parsing events as they arrive.

-• High-speed search on fresh data for day-to-day investigations and incident response.
+• High-speed search for day-to-day investigations and incident response.

 • Deeper AI-powered analysis, with structured data that makes exploration faster and more precise.